 Yale SOM is dedicated to educating leaders who can find solutions for complex global problems across the for-profit, entrepreneurial, nonprofit, and government sectors.
-The Yale SOM approach draws intellectually curious and broadminded people who want to understand how their leadership decisions affect both their organizations and the broader society.
+The Yale SOM approach attracts intellectually curious and broadminded people who want to understand how their leadership decisions affect both their organizations and broader society.

 Financial Assistance for Veterans

-GMAC has named Yale SOM a “Military Friendly School” because SOM waives the application fee for U.S. veterans and offers enrollment deferrals to military candidates who are currently deployed in action.
+GMAC has named Yale SOM a “Military Friendly School” because we waive the application fee for U.S. veterans and offer enrollment deferrals to military candidates who are currently deployed in action.